layer5io/docs/content/en/cloud/self-hosted/_index.md

 Layer5 Cloud is a collection of services that can be deployed on-premises.
 The following diagram illustrates the architecture of Layer5 Cloud.

-## White-labeling
+## White-labeling (Rebranding)

-White-labeling is a feature that allows you to customize the appearance and branding of your engineering platform powered by Layer5 Cloud.
-With white-labeling, you can change the logo, color scheme, domain name, and other elements of the user interface to match your own identity and preferences.
+Customize the appearance and branding of your engineering platform powered by Layer5 Cloud.
+You can change the logo, color scheme, domain name, and other aspects of the user interface to match your own identity and preferences.
 White-labeling enables you to offer a seamless and consistent experience to your customers, partners, or internal users who access your service mesh platform.
 White-labeling also helps you to differentiate your platform from other Layer5 Cloud users and competitors, and to enhance your brand recognition and loyalty.

 ## Considerations of Self-Hosted Deployments

 ![self-hosted-deployment](images/self-hosted-deployment.svg "image-center-no-shadow")

-## Considerations of Peer-to-Peer Communication and Central Coordination
+## Considerations of Peer-to-Peer Communication

+Layer5 Cloud offers central coordination for real-time user presence and its multi-player experience.

+Layer5 Cloud propagates document updates peer-to-peer to all users using WebRTC.
+This allows for real-time collaboration without the need for a central server.
+The signaling server is only used to establish the initial connection between peers.
+The signaling server does not have access to the content of the document.

+Characteristics of the peer-to-peer communication include:

+- Fast message propagation
+-Encryption and authorization over untrusted signaling servers
+- No setup required, public signaling servers are available
+- Very little server load
+- Not suited for a large amount of collaborators on a single document (each peer is connected to each other)

 ![meshmap-collaboration-networking](images/meshmap-collaboration-networking.svg "image-center-no-shadow")

+### Default Configuration

+By default, Layer5 Cloud uses the public signaling server provided by Layer5.
+This server is hosted by Layer5 and is available to all users.
+The server is not able to see the content of the documents, but it can see the metadata of the documents (title, list of users, etc.).

+#### Default Number of Supported Users

+Minimum: 20
+Maximum: 34

+Layer5 Cloud uses a min and max range for the total number of users in multi-player mode in one document at-a-time in order to prevent users forming clusters (groups), that can't connect to other users.
+The min and max range is randomly selected for each document editing session.

 ## Consideration for Air-Gapped Deployments

 Meshery acknowledges the importance of air-gapped deployments and ensures content support for such environments.
 Content registered should be available even in the absence of internet connectivity, thus aligning with Meshery's commitment to versatile deployment scenarios.

-{{< alert title="As a Service" >}}Connect to Layer5 Cloud and have your MeshMap designs versioned and available for team sharing and real-time collaboration.{{< /alert >}}